 - Position when subject BP was measured (sitting, standing or supine)

 - No restriction made regarding age, gender, medication, baseline BGP, risk profile or comorbidities.

 - Attrition (final N): Not specified; variable across the 10 RCTs included

 - Ethnicity: No restriction on ethnicity

-- Other relevant demographics: Majority of studies used office blood pressure to assess treatment effects
+- Other relevant demographics: Majority of studies used office BP to assess treatment effects

-- Anthropometrics: Populations were either healthy normotensive adult or patients with pre-hypertension or stage 1 hypertension without anti-hypertensive medication.
+- Anthropometrics: Populations were either healthy normotensive adults or patients with pre-hypertension or stage 1 hypertension without anti-hypertensive medication.